 Outreach Materials and Reference Documents

 We encourage citizens to enjoy their lakes and reservoirs throughout the year but especially in July – as July is Lakes Appreciation Month.
 The North American Lake Management Society (NALMS) sponsors Lakes Appreciation Month each July to draw attention to the value and importance of lakes and reservoirs.
-Lakes Appreciation Month also overlaps with The Secchi Dip-In .
+NALMS also sponsors The Secchi Dip-In each July.

 Americans love to spend July, especially the Fourth, on the water, at beaches, and on lakeshores.
 Boating, fishing, and swimming are favorite recreational uses of American lakes and reservoirs.
 Lakes and reservoirs also play other vital, and often hidden, roles.
 They provide drinking water and irrigation water for agricultural fields and are a source of electricity and power generation.
 They also serve the important function of absorbing rainfall and runoff from land, help to prevent floods, and provide homes for precious wildlife.

 It is clear that as we enjoy and use lakes, we have to protect them.
 Because lake pollution is caused by so many different activities, no one regulation will suffice to prevent it.
 Education and outreach aimed at changing individual behavior are key components to any successful lake protection effort.

 EPA has developed some lakes outreach materials that are presented below.
 They show that the choices we make (as businesses, individuals, lake associations, and communities) can help keep America's waters clean.
 Lake associations, county and state governments, neighborhood civic associations, commercial marinas and yacht clubs, campsite operators, realtors and others may all use these materials.